suzannejmatthews/aosk/chapter1.md

 ![panel1](http://www.suzannejmatthews.com/images/aosk/chapter1/panel1.PNG)

-Ruby's friend, Pixel, fluttered to the window.
-"Psst!
-Ruby!"
-Pixel called.
-"You should see what Gerry is doing!"
+Suddenly, Ruby glanced at Gerry's computer screen and saw something she never thought she'd see.
+Gerry was looking at other cats online!

 ![panel2](http://www.suzannejmatthews.com/images/aosk/chapter1/panel2.PNG)

-Ruby glanced at Gerry's screen.
-Her human was looking at cats on the internet!

 "Oh no!" yowled Ruby.
-She was so confused.
+She was shocked and confused.
 Cats?
 On the Internet?
-Gerry spent a lot of time on the internet, yes, but Ruby never thought that her human would be looking at cats.
-What on earth was Gerry up to?
+Sure, Gerry spent a lot of time online, but other cats???

+"I'm right here!
+Gerr could just

 "What to do, what to do?" she thought.
 She had to get to the bottom of this!